Axie Infinity Shards (AXS) Reaches Market Capitalization of $9.12 Million

-Axie Infinity Shards (CURRENCY:AXS) traded flat against the dollar during the one day period ending at 20:00 PM E.T. on July 16th.
-Over the last week, Axie Infinity Shards has traded flat against the dollar.
-One Axie Infinity Shards coin can currently be purchased for $0.15 or 0.00001083 BTC on exchanges.
-Axie Infinity Shards has a total market cap of $9.12 million and $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last day.
+Axie Infinity Shards (CURRENCY:AXS) traded flat against the dollar during the one day period ending at 15:00 PM Eastern on July 23rd.
+Axie Infinity Shards has a total market capitalization of $9.12 million and $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last day.
+During the last seven days, Axie Infinity Shards has traded flat against the dollar.
+One Axie Infinity Shards coin can now be purchased for about $0.15 or 0.00001083 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.